 One of our most valuable and multi-tasking staff members is Tammy Barker, who currently serves as the Assistant Shelter Director, the Petco Adoption Facility Manager (and she's also President of the Board of Directors!).
 She does off-site adoptions at our Fresno Petco adoption center, facilitates hundreds of spays/neuters for the community, coordinates TNR efforts, fosters a multitude of kittens, transports to other rescues out of town, co-chairs the Fundraising Committee, and leaps tall buildings in a single bound!
 (Not really, but she IS the force behind our twice-a-year Open House fundraisers!)

-Lisa Boyajian is The Cat House on the Kings, Accountant, and Official Spoiler of our office cats as well as Benny the Dog.
+Lisa Boyajian is The Cat House on the Kings Accountant, and Official Spoiler of our office cats.
 She's been known to bring in a buffet of treats and cat food from home (yes, even tuna) to "make friends" with the multiple office cats who (of course) think she's the cats meow.
 Lisa is also a devoted and diligent Cat House foster mom and is quite active in the community with various TNR (Trap/Neuter/Release) projects around her neighborhood.

 Kitten Quarters Supervisor